DwenShell/DwenShell.github.io/_posts/2022-10-05-Nina-et-Yuri [EN].md

 Welcome to the Nina&Yuri Wiki.

 This project was made as part of the Emotional Game Jam 2022.
-All code for the current version (09/21/22) therefore comes from this version.
+Hasn't been updated.
 It was made on version 4.27 of the Unreal Engine.

 The operating principle of the game is the switch between two display modes, a 2D mode and a 3D mode accompanied by a modification of hitboxes and camera renderings (perspective to isometric).